Departmental Funding Sources

-While many of our students are funded through research, numerous TA positions are available every semester on a semi-sompetitive basis.
+While many of our students are funded through research, numerous TA positions are available every semester.
 TA positions come with a full tuition benneftit (called the Tuition Benefit Program, or TBP).
 In addition to this tuition benefit, teaching assistants recieve a living stipend.
 The award amounts of these stipends are variable, starting at $8,000 per semester.

 Anderson Scholar Fellowships are offered through the Department of Anthropology on an occasional basis.
 Students who submit a departmental financial aid application are automatically considered for this award.